V. S. Achuthanandan: 2013 Intraparty rift

 Early 2013 saw a rift between Achuthanandan and the Kerala CPI(M) leadership.
-In February 2013 the state party committee formally demanded that he be removed as Leader of Opposition, citing his repeated public criticisms of state secretary Pinarayi Vijayan and allegations that he was politicizing issues like the SNC-Lavalin affair.
+In February 2013 the state party committee formally demanded that he be removed as Leader of Opposition, citing his repeated public criticisms of state secretary Pinarayi Vijayan and allegations that he was politicising issues like the SNC-Lavalin affair.
 Achuthanandan publicly refused to yield.
 He reportedly said he had more to say on the matter, though he largely kept silent thereafter.

 Removal of personal staff

 In May 2013, the Communist Party of India (Marxist) (CPI-M) took disciplinary action against three of V. S. Achuthanandan's close aides—V.K.
 Sasidharan (Additional Private Secretary), A. Suresh (Personal Assistant), and K. Balakrishnan (Press Secretary)—on charges of leaking internal party discussions to the media.
 On 12 May 2013, the Politburo, acting on behalf of the party’s central committee, ordered their removal.
 The CPI(M) state committee, where Achuthanandan’s intra-party rival Pinarayi Vijayan held an influence, had also recommended removing Achuthanandan from his position as Leader of the Opposition in the Kerala Legislative Assembly.
 However, on 19 May 2013, the Politburo ratified the expulsion of the staffers but explicitly decided against removing Achuthanandan from his post.
 According to party insiders, this decision was influenced by Achuthanandan’s enduring popularity, especially in the lead-up to elections.
 Commenting on the episode, party rival K.M.
 Shahjahan described the move as a “clipping of the wings” of Achuthanandan.